 Tu B’Shvat and Shehechyanu

-One should make a concerted effort to make the Shecheyanu blessing on new fruits, perhaps the custom came from Tu B’shvat – the New Year for the trees...
+One should make a concerted effort to make the Shehechyanu blessing on new fruits, perhaps the custom came from Tu B’Shvat – the New Year for the trees...

 Here to Stay